Ilene Woods: Later years

 When Disney began releasing video cassette versions of its animated films, Woods was one of at least three actresses to file lawsuits over royalties for their performances; at the time of Woods' December 1990 filing, Peggy Lee of Lady and the Tramp (1955) had won her lawsuit the previous April and a 1989 suit by Mary Costa of Sleeping Beauty (1959) was still pending.
 Voice actress Jennifer Hale replaced Woods as the voice of Cinderella in the 2002 film Cinderella II: Dreams Come True.
 In 2003, Woods was awarded a Disney Legend award for her voice work on Cinderella.
 In an interview with Starlog in 2006 Woods said, "I love the idea that after I’m gone, children will still be hearing my voice [as Cinderella]."

 Personal life

 She married the first time at the age of 17 to trumpeter Stephen Steck, Jr. and had a daughter, Stephanie.
 After a divorce, she married The Tonight Show drummer Ed Shaughnessy in 1963.
 Woods and Shaughnessy had two sons, James and Daniel.

 Illness and death

 Woods suffered from Alzheimer's disease.
 She resided at a care facility in Canoga Park, Los Angeles in the later years of her life.
-She didn't remember that she played Cinderella, but was mostly comforted by the song "A Dream Is a Wish Your Heart Makes" and the nurses played it for her as often as possible, realizing she liked it.
-On July 1, 2010, at the age of 81, she died from complications of Alzheimer's disease.
+She did not remember that she played Cinderella, but was mostly comforted by the song "A Dream Is a Wish Your Heart Makes" and the nurses played it for her as often as possible, realizing she liked it.
+On July 1, 2010, at the age of 81, she died from complications of Alzheimer's.
 No service was held, Woods was cremated, and her ashes were given to her family.